Free returns & shipping on all U.S. orders! Free returns & shipping on all U.S. orders!

 Fighting brain fog first involves determining what might be causing it.
 Do you get enough quality sleep?
 Are you going through menopause?
 Do you drink too much alcohol?
 Are processed foods a regular part of your diet?

-Once you've pinpointed the potential cause or causes, you can work to incorporate one or several of these strategies into your daily life.
+Once you've pinpointed the potential cause or causes of brain fog, you can work to incorporate one or several of these strategies into your daily life.
 Then you can hopefully clear your mind.

 • Clean up your diet.
 Eat whole, unprocessed foods as much as possible—give the 80/20 rule a shot—and make sure you're getting enough brain-boosting omega-3 fatty acids, vitamins B12 and D, magnesium, and iron.